-I remember when I really thought difficult toddler behaviour was really in the eye of the beholder.
-And while, there may be some merit to that notion, let’s get real.
+I remember when I really thought difficult toddlers were really in the eye of the beholder.
+While there may be some merit to that notion, let’s get real.

 Case and point, this evening, I had snuck out to yoga.
 Having worked on handstand more than any other pose, I left light, playful, and kiddish.
 My regular week in the mommy trenches didn’t feel as weighty and I felt like I could really breathe.
 Having found a cool video about making mini candy apples online earlier that day, I decided to stay true to my promise of making them and capitalised on my kid-free time to pick up the ingredients.

 I made my way through our front door, sweaty, smiling, my arms filled with grocery bags ready to surprise my kids.
 I had barely gotten through the door when I was met with a meltdown.
 Assuming, “You missed Mama?”
 I scooped up my son.
 He settled only to realise his sister had found the mini M&M’s in one of the bags I had brought in.
 I set him down and offered him the chocolate chips from the same bag.
 Incensed at this pathetic attempt at compensation, he tried to swat them away.
 “Gentle touches, please.
 If you don’t want these why not ask if you can trade for the M&Ms?”

 Now he was on the ground crying.